Robert Denhardt: Career

-Denhardt is a past president of the American Society for Public Administration (ASPA), a nationwide organization of academics and practitioners in the field of public administration at all levels of government.
+Denhardt was a past president of the American Society for Public Administration (ASPA), a nationwide organization of academics and practitioners in the field of public administration at all levels of government.
 He was the founder and first chair of ASPA's National Campaign for Public Service, an effort to assert the dignity and worth of public service across the nation.
-He is also a member of the National Academy of Public Administration and a Fellow of the Canadian Centre for Management Development.
+He was also a member of the National Academy of Public Administration and a Fellow of the Canadian Centre for Management Development.
 He received the Dwight Waldo Award for lifetime achievement in scholarship from the American Society for Public Administration in 2004.

 Publications

 Denhardt has published more than 100 journal articles, and 21 books.
 His books include The Dance of Leadership, The New Public Service, Managing Human Behavior in Public and Nonprofit Organizations, The Pursuit of Significance, In the Shadow of Organization, Theories of Public Organization, Public Administration: An Action Orientation, Executive Leadership in the Public Service, The Revitalization of the Public Service, and Pollution and Public Policy.

 His book, "New Public Service: Serving, Not Steering," co-authored by his wife Dr. Janet V. Denhardt, was first published in 2000 is considered one of the seminal works that contributed to the development and popularization of the New Public Service model in the field of public administration.
 The book is published in four (4) editions, the latest was published in 2015.
 Their prominent article has the same title "The New Public Service: Serving Rather than Steering" was originally published in Public Administration Review in the year 2000 and was chosen as one of the 75 most influential papers out of more than 3,500 articles published in the said journal since 1940.